Ryouh/Feats-Revisited/Feats.md

 **Prerequisite:** Level 15, [Grappler](#grappler)
 ___
-You focus your strength and skill into training with oversized weapons.
+You focus your strength and skill into your athletics.

 * Creatures grappled by you gain the restrained condition.
-* Non-Legendary Creatures automatically fails any Strength or Dexterity check or saves.
+* Creatures automatically fails any Strength or Dexterity check or saves.

 ```
 ```